Roman19933/file-manager-editorJs/README.md

-# Simple Image Tool

-Provides Image Blocks for the [Editor.js](https://editorjs.io).

-Works only with pasted image URLs and requires no server-side uploader.
+# File Manager To EditorJs

+This file manager works with files and photos.

 ## Installation